2cloudlab/harness-test-framework-go/README.md

 2. Provision Infrustructure

-This framework will provision 3 types of resources, such as S3, Worker Handler Lambda functions and Test Harness Framework Lambda function. before you run below command, you should open `worker-handler-config.json`file, and tune the memory related parameters in order to determine how many Worker Handler Lambda functions will be created.
-The default content of this `json` file is shown below, you should only modify parameters `MinFunctionMemoryInMB` and `MaxFunctionMemoryInMB`.
-If you want to create 1 Worker Handler Lambda function whose memory is 128MB, you just change `MaxFunctionMemoryInMB` from 3008 to 128.
-If you want to create 3 Worker Handler Lambda functions whose memory size is 1664MB, 1728MB , 1792MB, you just update `MinFunctionMemoryInMB` to 1664 and `MaxFunctionMemoryInMB` to 1792.
+This framework will provision 3 types of resources, such as a S3, multiples Worker Handler Lambda functions and a Test Harness Framework Lambda function.
+Before you run below `make auto_provision ...` command, you should open `worker-handler-config.json`file, and tune the memory related parameters in order to determine how many Worker Handler Lambda functions will be created.
+The default content of this `json` file is shown below:

 ```json
 {